 The Sonos Move has a downward-firing tweeter at the top of the speaker, coupled with a mid-range woofer inside.
 For those wondering why the company has used a downward-facing tweeter, Sonos told us it was to achieve evenly dispersed sound; there's what the company calls a Wave Guide inside to enable this to happen.

-Based on our experience, the Sonos Move offers a great sound quality for its size and the sound is evenly dispersed.
+Based on our experience at review and continued experience, the Sonos Move offers a great sound quality for its size and the sound is evenly dispersed.
 It's on the bassy side, which is typical of Sonos speakers, but we see that as a good thing compared to other portables that can't deliver in this regard.

 Sonos claims the battery will deliver 10 hours of music playback.
 We had the Sonos Move outside on Wi-Fi, on mid-volume for four hours and we only managed to drain the battery to 80 per cent, so we suspect this figure is based on use at louder volumes, thus you might get more out of it.

-We've been waiting a long time to see Sonos launch a portable speaker with Bluetooth streaming.
-In fact, we asked co-founder Tom Cullen about a portable speaker back in 2015, so it's something we've been pining after for a while.
+We waited a long time to see Sonos launch a portable speaker with Bluetooth streaming before Move was finally revealed.
+In fact, we asked co-founder Tom Cullen about a portable speaker back in 2015, so it's something we've been pining after for a while and now we have two choices.

 The Move is bigger and heavier than we expected, and certainly not cheap, but with its price and size comes durability, toughness and performance - and that's no bad thing, especially if you actually plan to make use of the Move's portability.
 We also suspect many will use it as a sometime portable, not as a constant cart-around speaker.

-So while there are other great portable Bluetooth speakers out there - including far smaller ones better designed for constant portability - there are none quite like the Sonos Move, especially not for those already invested in the Sonos system.
-It's the portable speaker Sonos fans have been waiting for.
+There are other great portable Bluetooth speakers out there - including Sonos' own Roam that is far smaller and better designed for constant portability - but there are none quite like the Sonos Move in terms of sound output and features, especially not for those already invested in the Sonos system.
+It's the Bluetooth speaker Sonos fans were waiting for.

 This article was first published on 5 September 2019 and has been republished to represent its full review status.